fsantanna/dceu/doc/manual-out.md

 which further assignments must respect.

-The `dict` type (dictionary) represents a variable collection of heterogeneous values, in which each index (or key) of any type maps to a value of a (possibly) different type.
+The `dict` type (dictionary) represents a variable collection of heterogeneous values, in which each index (or key) of any type maps to a value of any type.

 Examples: